5 Magical Realism Books Like Piranesi

 3. The Familiars

 This book is all about Fleetwood, which is such a bizarre name.
 She is married to a man named Richard.
 The whole thing is about female struggles, and Fleetwood is pregnant.
-On the other side, we have this Pendle witch trial going on, which Roger, Richard, and Fleetwood’s friend.
+On the other side, we have this Pendle witch trial going on, in which Roger, Richard, and Fleetwood’s friend.

 The Familiars